Chapter 4.04

 4.04.090 Police powers.

-4.04.100 Rules and regulations by the city.
+4.04.100 Rules and regulations by the Town.

-The city council reserves the right to delegate its authority for franchise administration to a designated agent.
+The Town Council reserves the right to delegate its authority for franchise administration to a designated agent.
 (Ord.
+20-617 § 2 (Exh.
+A (part)), 2020: Ord.
 315 § M7, 1996)

 4.04.110 Construction standards.

-All cable facilities constructed under this chapter shall be placed and maintained at such places and positions in or upon such public rights-of-way and public places so it shall not interfere with the passage of traffic and the use of adjoining property, and shall conform to the applicable section of the National Electrical Code, codes of the state of Washington, and city rules, regulations, ordinances, codes, standards and policies pertaining to such construction.
+All cable facilities constructed under this chapter shall be placed and maintained at such places and positions in or upon such public rights-of-way and public places so they shall not interfere with the passage of traffic and the use of adjoining property, and shall conform to the applicable section of the National Electrical Code, codes of the state of Washington, and Town rules, regulations, ordinances, codes, standards and policies pertaining to such construction.

-At least ten (10) days prior to the intended construction of cable facilities I a franchisee shall inform all residents in the affected area that a construction project will commence, the dates and nature of the project, and a toll-free telephone number which the subscriber may call for further information.
-A preprinted door hanger may be used for this purpose.
-The city reserves the right, as the interest of the public may require, to require the installation or construction of new cable facilities proposed by franchisee to be constructed in arterial thoroughfares or to be installed in alternate public rights-of-way which are substantially comparable in terms of the expense to franchisee for installation or construction, and which provide distribution to all affected parcels of property that is equal or better to the requested installation route.
-The city shall give particular preference to the alternate installation location in cases in which the existing improvements to the public right-of-way would be affected by the proposed installation, or where the structural integrity of the surface of the right-of-way, or inconvenience to the public caused by the proposed installation cannot be mitigated through alternative means.
+The Town reserves the right, as the interest of the public may require, to request the installation or construction of new cable facilities proposed by franchisee to be constructed in arterial thoroughfares or to be installed in alternate public rights-of-way which are substantially comparable in terms of the expense to franchisee for installation or construction, and which provide distribution to all affected parcels of property that is equal or better to the requested installation route.
+The Town shall give particular preference to the alternate installation location in cases in which the existing improvements to the public right-of-way would be affected by the proposed installation, or where the structural integrity of the surface of the right-of-way, or inconvenience to the public caused by the proposed installation, cannot be mitigated through alternative means.
 (Ord.
+20-617 § 2 (Exh.
+A (part)), 2020: Ord.
 315 § M8, 1996)

 4.04.120 Notice of entry on private property.